ToyZeynep/MovieAppMVVM/README.md

 - Repeated code blocks recommended for clean coding are combined in flexible methods
 - Pagination structure is used to increase performance on list screens
 - Ability to change list view sizes in Run Time
-- The operations to be done on the project created on Git are divided into branches and the project is completed over the branches
 - Care was taken to ensure that in-app method and variable naming are in English and comprehensible

 ## Used Methods and Libraries <a name="UsedMethodsandLibraries"></a>